-There are two kinds of Tricare that active-duty families, medically retired families and families of activated guardsmen and reservists can use: Tricare Standard and Tricare Prime.
+There are two kinds of Tricare that active-duty families, medically retired families and families of activated guardsmen and reservists can use: Tricare Select (previously known as Tricare Standard) and Tricare Prime.
 You can learn about the differences between them here.

 If you are a non-activated guard or reserve family, you can still use Tricare under the programs designed specifically for you.
 Learn more about them here.